ubeysaab/FullStackDevelopment__2024/BEM(BlockElementModifier_CSS)/BEM.md

-Modifiers is about incremental style changes  on block two dashes indicate that this is gonna be modifier so we don't replace what we previously had (the class) we add this  in adiiton in our code
+**Modifiers--:** are used to make incremental style changes to a block or element.
+Two dashes (--) indicate a modifier.
+Importantly modifiers do not replace the original class they are added alongside the existing class in our code to apply additional styles.

 <!-- usually button style using throughout our site not just in some sections  -->